robfletcher/strikt/README.md

 ## Writing your own assertion functions

 One of the aims of Kirk is that implementing your own assertions is _really, really_ easy.
-Assertion functions are extension functions on the interface `Assertion<T>`.
+Assertion functions are [extension functions](https://kotlinlang.org/docs/reference/extensions.html) on the interface `Assertion<T>`.

-Assertions come in two basic flavors, atomic and nested.
+Assertions come in two basic flavors; atomic and nested.
-Atomic assertions check just one thing and produce a single message on failure.
+Atomic assertions produce a single message on failure.
 `isNull`, `isEqualTo`, `isA<T>` and so on are all examples of atomic assertions.
 Nested assertions check several things about the subject and produce a group of messages that are _nested_ under the main message on failure.
 Examples of nested assertions would be those that apply to every element of a collection, such as `all`, or assertions that do field-by-field object comparisons.